krzysu/flot.tooltip/README.md

 ### v0.3 ###

-I'd like to introduce 'string formatter'.
+I'd like to introduce _string formatter_.
 Now you can easily define how content of your flot.tooltip should look like.
 You can also use HTML tags!

 Just use new option called `content`.
 The following specifiers are supported: